 29 Massachusetts Avenue was not listed in the Blue Books after 1910.

-In the spring of 1911, 29 Massachusetts Avenue was purchased from J. Sumner Draper and Mark Temple Dowling by Dr. Walter Channing of Brookline.
-The transaction was reported in the Boston Globe on March 31, 1911, which noted that he “will improve the property for business purcposes.”
+On March 28, 1911, 29 Massachusetts Avenue was purchased from J. Sumner Draper by Dr. Walter Channing, a physician and psychiatrist.
+He and his wife, Anna Kast (Morse) Channing, lived in Brookline.
+The transaction was reported in the Boston Globe on March 31, 1911, which noted that Dr. Channing “will improve the property for business purposes.”
 His son, real estate dealer Walter Channing, Jr., represented him in the transaction.

 It was probably during this period that 29 Massachusetts Avenue was converted from a single-family dwelling into apartments, with an address of 27½ Massachusetts, and a storefront, with the address of 29 Massachusetts Avenue.